ml4sts/handbook/onboarding/hpc.md

-# HPC Accesso
+# HPC Access

 ## Lab computers

-- medium compute in th elab computers
+- medium compute in the lab computers
 - request access on slack for lab computers

 ## URI HPC